humeniukd/insta/README.md

 # Cars App

-An app for car reservation.
+An simple app for car reservation.

-# Technical

-## Key technologies used
+## Technologies used

 * Node 6.x with ES6 (back end).
 * React/Redux with ES6 + Babel (front end).